 That said, you can always go for a lucrative ‘initial price’ offer if you are creating a test website for a few months.
-But for your long-term ventures, I’d advise you to consider a website provider offering a reasonable deal on both the initial and the renewal price of your new domain.
+But for your long-term ventures, I’d advise you to consider a website provider offering a reasonable deal on both the initial and the renewal charges of your new domain.

-GoDaddy domain price
+GoDaddy domain renewal price

 GoDaddy offers a new domain for your website at an extremely competitive cost.
 You can grab a .club, .co, or .shop domain at just $0.99, a .world domain at $1.99, and a .com domain can be purchased for $11.99 only.
 The following screenshot displays the domain prices offered by GoDaddy for some of the major domain extensions: